GC-public-projects/FloatingButton/README.md

 # FloatingButton
 little JetPack compose app with the minimum features required to show and hide a button over the apps

-### Project status : Workable, documentation in progress...
+### Project status : Workable, documentation completed

 ## target audience
 This project is for Jetpack Compose initiated user

 ## Presentation
 The goal of this demo is to explain the way to show and hide a composable (button) over all the apps.
-In order to keep the app the more simple possible, the button wont be draggable.
-Another app will be created later in order to show some advanced features like the way to drag the composView on the screen.
+In order to keep the app the more simple possible & have only the mandatory components, the button wont be draggable.
+See "FloatingButtonV2-Draggable" in my Github to see the draggable version

 ## Overview
+- 1 : Content of the main screen
+- 2 : when app and ComposeView running
+- 3 : when app is closed and ComposeView running
 <img src="/app/screenshots/1.png" alt="Mainscreen" height="400">&emsp;
 <img src="/app/screenshots/2.png" alt="Mainscreen & overlay button" height="400">&emsp;
 <img src="/app/screenshots/3.png" alt="overlay button with app closed" height="400">